 To this day, this is still my all-time favourite book.
 It’s a historical romance, which is not my normal go to genre, but it’s by far the most powerful love story I have ever read.
 Mixed with family loyalty during a time of hardship, this story was with me days after I finished reading it.

-When I purchased this book, a friend of mine told me not to read the third and last book in the series The Summer Garden.
+When I purchased this book, a friend of mine told me not to read the third (last book) in the series The Summer Garden.
 Someone had told her not to read it but she did anyway and immediately regretted it.
 Her explanation was that the story ended quite nicely with the second book, and it seemed as though the third book was only written for the sake of making the series into a trilogy, which was completely unnecessary.
 I never read the third book and to this day I’m more than happy with that decision.
 Image credit: instagram.com/sissireads

 Fifty Shades of Grey, E.L.
 James

 Yes that’s right, I’m a fan of these books.
 If you haven’t already read them, then I have no doubt that you’ve heard about them.
 Movie aside, because that’s a whole other topic, I want to focus on the books for a moment.
 Yes they’re raunchy as some may say, and yes a large portion of it is focused around sex, but the story for me, has so much more going on.

 We all know I enjoy a good love story and I’m drawn to how love can affect someone so much that it brings them out of the dark space they’ve been in for so many years.
 Christian Grey’s journey alone is a great story, and well, it just shows that love is more powerful than anything else in the world.
 Image credit: instagram.com/angeliehaox